Yashica T3 Point & Shoot Camera - A blast from the past.

 Yashica T3 basic functions.

-The camera itself has only 4 buttons these are for self timer, flash cycles, shutter release and rewind film.
+The camera itself has only 4 buttons these are for self timer, flash cycles, shutter release and film rewind.
 With the flash cycles you can chose from 4 options.
 The flash for this camera is well know for ability to balance an exposure to the point you cant see it, i’m yet to push using this and in time I shall ad some examples.
 The self timer is over 10s with red flashing led on the front.
 On the bottom there is a film re wind button that can be pressed with thin objects like a pen.
 The lens cover by a sliding guard, when this moved over the camera will active and come to life.
 To focus you half press the shutter release and within the viewfinder you will get a green light to say its found focus.
 Next to this a red light will appear to say it wants to flash.

 Focusing and exposure.